How to design your employee journey map

-Creating an environment where employees consider their experiences to be of a high quality is not something that happens by chance.
-Each step of the employee experience needs to be anticipated, considered, and carefully thought out so that it can be enjoyed and experienced in a way that maximises its potential.
+Creating an employee journey, where employees consider their experiences to be of a high quality, is not something that happens by chance.
+Each step of the employee experience needs to be anticipated, considered and carefully mapped so that it can be encountered and enjoyed in a way that maximises its potential.

-From the moment the employee scrolls through the job advertisement and clicks ‘apply’, every milestone of their experience needs to be fashioned in a way that understands their needs, challenges and potential pain points – all with the intention of making their voyage at the company a pleasant and enriching one.
+From the moment the employee scrolls through your job advertisement and clicks ‘apply’, every milestone of their experience needs to be fashioned in a way that understands their needs, challenges and potential pain points – all with the intention of making their journey at the company a pleasant and enriching one.

-In order to keep customers satisfied, placing every element of their experience with a company under a microscope has become widespread.
+In order to keep customers satisfied, analysing every element of their experience with your company under a microscope has become widespread.
 As part of the evolving company strategy, each interaction that a customer has with the company’s brand is scrutinised, tweaked, tested, iterated and then reiterated.

 While taking customer experience seriously has become a mainstream way of doing business, an employee’s journey, on the other hand, has been given less attention by business owners.
-For many business owners, the salaries and bonuses they pay to their employees is the extent of their investment into their employee experience efforts.
+For many business owners, the salaries and bonuses they pay to their employees is the extent of their investment in employee experience.

-But, failing to monitor and work on the quality of employee experience doesn’t only have a detrimental impact on employee morale, but can negatively impact the quality of customer experience as well.
+But failing to monitor and work on the quality of employee experience not only has a detrimental impact on employee morale, but can also negatively impact the quality of customer experience.

-Regardless of the specific role they hold in the business, each employee plays an important role in the day to day operation of your company, and its ability to sell to your customers.
-If your employees don’t buy in to your company culture, it will have a trickle-down effect on your bottom line.
+Regardless of the specific role they hold in your business, each employee plays an important role in the day-to-day operation of your company and its ability to sell to your customers.
+If your employees don’t buy into your company culture, it will have a trickle-down effect on your bottom line.

 So, putting a focus on employee experience shouldn’t be viewed as an ‘extra’ or a ‘nice to have’ – it is an essential part of running an outstanding business.